jtwirly/Canadian-Legal-Case-Network-Analysis/CourtMetrics.md

 # Court Metrics

 This data set contains 184,565 decisions across 14 courts from 1877 to 2026, with per-decision metrics.
-NetworkX was used to analyze it
+Claude and NetworkX were used to analyze it.

 ## Court Similarity Graph